anki-code/xonsh-cheatsheet/README.md

 dnf install xonsh     # Fedora brew install xonsh    # OSX
 ```
-Or on any system you can install `python` and then install xonsh from pip i.e. `any_pkg_manager install python && python -m pip install 'xonsh[full]'` - this is more preferable way.
+On any system you can install `python` and then install xonsh from pip i.e. `any_pkg_manager install python && python -m pip install 'xonsh[full]'` - this is more preferable way.

 ### Install xonsh with package and environment management system